cabforum/smime/SBR.md

 ### 3.2.2  Authentication of organization and mailbox identity

-#### 3.2.2.1  Authentication of organization identity

-The CA MAY only use the `subject:organizationName` attribute in Certificates for Applicants that meet the Private Organization, Government Entity, Business Entity and Non-Commercial Entity requirements specified below.
+The CA MAY only include the `subject:organizationName` attribute in Certificates for Applicants verified to meet the requirements of one of the following Subject types.

 a. __Private Organization Subjects__